-- People unable to read regular print due to blindness or a visual disability.
++ People of all ages who are unable to read regular print due to blindness or a visual disability.

-- People unable to hold books or turn pages due to a physical disability.
++ People of all ages who are unable to hold books or turn pages due to a physical disability.

 These disabilities do not have to be permanent for you to qualify for the service.
 Persons with a temporary disability, such as impairment due to accident or surgery, are also eligible.
-In certain instances, individuals with reading disabilities such as dyslexia are also eligible, but they must provide doctor certification.
+Residents of nursing or personal care homes are also eligible for this service.

 To qualify, individuals must submit an application to the Talking Books department at the library that includes a referral from a medical specialist, teacher, or the librarian to attest to that person’s impairment.
-After enrollment, tapes may be delivered free of charge through the mail or they may be picked up at the downtown library.
+After enrollment and approval, cartridges are delivered free of charge through the postal mail.

 Download Application (PDF)